Amelia Dyer: Later developments

 And roasted so nicely that wicked old jade.

 Adoption laws were subsequently made stricter, giving local authorities the power to police baby farms in the hope of stamping out abuse.
-Despite this and the scrutinizing of newspaper personal ads, the trafficking and abuse of infants did not stop.
+Despite this and the scrutiny of newspaper personal ads, the trafficking and abuse of infants did not stop.
 Two years after Dyer's execution, railway workers inspecting carriages at Newton Abbot, Devon, found a parcel.
 Inside was a three-week-old girl but, though cold and wet, she was alive.
 The daughter of a widow, Jane Hill, the baby had been given to Mrs. Stewart, for £12.
-She had picked up the baby at Plymouth—and dumped her on the next train.
-It has been claimed that "Mrs. Stewart" was Polly, the daughter of Amelia Dyer.
+She had picked up the baby at Plymouth, and dumped her on the next train.

 Jack the Ripper speculation

 Because she was a murderer alive at the time of the Jack the Ripper killings, some have suggested that Dyer was Jack the Ripper.
 This suggestion was put forward by author William Stewart, although he preferred Mary Pearcey as his chosen suspect.
 There is, however, no evidence to connect Dyer to the Jack the Ripper murders, and she does not figure prominently among the Jack the Ripper suspects.